Get the latest carbon markets info and subscribe now to our free weekly carbon newsletter

 This newsletter was published 3.3.2021 at 19:36pm CEST

 The current prices on the European carbon market are as follows:

-German power prices are unchanged since last week, with the front year contract trading at 41.40 EUR/MWh.
-API2 coal prices are also unchanged since last week, with the Cal21 contract trading at 59.90 USD/tonne.
-EUR/USD is up by 50 points since last week and is currently trading at 1.1760.
+German power prices are almost unchanged since last week, with the front year contract trading at 52.15 EUR/MWh.
+API2 coal prices are up 5.25 USD since last week, with the Cal22 contract trading at 69.25 USD/tonne.
+EUR/USD is up 40 points last week and is currently trading at 1.2070.

 In accordance with relevant legislation this communication is provided for informational purposes only and is not considered an investment research, financial analysis or other form of general recommendation relating to transactions in financial instruments.
 It is not an offer or a solicitation of an offer to buy or to sell any instruments or to participate in any trading strategy.

 It is the responsibility of each interested party to make their own enquiries that the information provided is appropriate to their individual circumstances in addition to any legal, regulatory, tax or other implications for themselves or their business.
 The information is solely for your internal use and may not be issued as the basis of any product or reproduced, redistributed or transmitted in whole or in part in any form or by any means, electronic or mechanical, including photocopying or by any information storage or retrieval system without the prior express written consent of Belektron.Back